HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-042: Provides an **orientation guard overlay**: mobile portrait shows a mask and pauses the game, prompting rotation to landscape.
 - FR-043: The settings menu offers a **developer switch** that reveals the debug panel, log controls, and a level editor for developers and testers when enabled.
 - FR-044: Touch controls use circular buttons pinned to the bottom corners for ergonomic thumb reach.
   - FR-060: Developer mode exposes an **NPC** panel with **NPC1** and **NPC2** buttons to spawn an OL from the right or a Trunk from the left.
   - FR-061: NPCs spawned via the developer panel match standard spawn dimensions and avoid stretched rendering.
+  - FR-062: NPCs exiting from the right disappear at the left edge even when the camera has not scrolled, and NPCs entering from the left stand on the ground when the camera is at the start.

 **Platform / Release**
 - FR-050: The game can be installed and launched offline with cached resources and versioning.